CCI-MOC/documentation/docs/source/Openshift-Setup.md

 [some documentation on using Jenkins with Openshift](https://github.com/openshift/jenkins)

 Even though it looks straight forward, I'll explain the steps for using s2i.
-1. First of all create a private git repository since your passwords will all be visible in your jenkins' configuration.
+1. First of all **create a private git repository** since your passwords will all be visible in your jenkins' configuration.
-2. Create the directory structure as mentioned in the above links.
+2. **Create the directory structure** as mentioned in the above links.
-3. Copy all the files from `/var/lib/jenkins` within the jenkins container which is running in opensfhit. into the configurations folder in git repository.
+3. **Copy all the files** from `/var/lib/jenkins` within the jenkins container which is running in Openshift into the configurations folder in git repository.
-4. Copy all the files and folders from `/var/lib/jenkins/plugins` into the plugins folder in git repository.
+4. **Copy all the files and folders** from `/var/lib/jenkins/plugins` into the plugins folder in git repository.
-5. Copy all the files and folders from `/var/lib/jenkins/jobs` into the configurations/jobs folder in git repository.
+5. **Copy all the files and folders** from `/var/lib/jenkins/jobs` into the configurations/jobs folder in git repository.
-6. Mention all the correct plugins and their versions in the `plugins.txt` file inorder to successfully install the extra  plugins which were not present already in the default jenkins project.
+6. **Mention all the correct plugins and their versions in the `plugins.txt`** file inorder to successfully install the extra  plugins which were not present already in the default jenkins project.
-7. Once all the files are ready, push them into the github private repo.
+7. **Push files into the github private repo**.
-8. Now goto the directory where s2i is installed and run the below command:
+8. Now goto the directory where s2i is installed and **run command**

 	./s2i build https://github.com/_repository-name_ _existing-image-to-be-based-on_ _new-image-name_